Hexy32/Hexy32/README.md

 I am a self-taught web developer with 5+ years of experience in creating and launching successful projects.
 Passionate about learning new skills and concepts in computer science and graphic design.
-Creative, self-motivated, and communicative team player.
+Creative, self-motivated, and a communicative team player.

 ### Facts about me